padlet/react-native-fetch-blob/README.md

 ### Self-Signed SSL Server

-By default, rn-fetch-blob does NOT allow connection to unknown certification provider since it's dangerous.
+By default, react-native-fetch-blob does NOT allow connection to unknown certification provider since it's dangerous.
 To connect a server with self-signed certification, you need to add `trusty` to `config` explicitly.
 This function is available for version >= `0.5.3`

 ```js
 RNFetchBlob.config({